wp-plugins/soundy-background-music/readme.txt

 = Changelog =

+= 2.5 &nbsp;&nbsp; - &nbsp;&nbsp; July 28th, 2014  =
+* Fixed bug introduced in 2.4: Soundy's metabox in Edit Page/Post did merge with other metaboxes because of non closed div HTML tag.
+Sorry for the inconvenience.

 = 2.4 &nbsp;&nbsp; - &nbsp;&nbsp; July 23rd, 2014  =
 * Input fields of Soundy Background Music Metabox are now distributed in tabs in Edit Page and Edit Post pages.
 * If Audio URL does not end with audio file extension, administrators and authors can now specify the audio type.